-Missina data for members missing aata jur members
+Missing data for members

 Membership data was supplied by TRA as of the valuation date.
-This information has not been audited by CMC.
+This information has not been audited by CavMac.
 We have reviewed the information for internal consistency and we have no reason to doubt its substantial accuracy.
 In the small number of cases where submitted data was missing or incomplete and could not be recovered from prior years, the following assumptions were applied, if needed:

-Data for active members: Salary, Service, and Date of Birth Gender
+Data for active members:

+Salary, Service, and Based on current active

+Date of Birth demographics.

+Gender Female

-Data for terminated members: Average salary Date of termination
+Data for terminated members: